apache/trafficcontrol/docs/source/admin/traffic_router.rst

 ..
 Note:: Pre-existing installations having configuration files in ``/opt/traffic_router/conf`` will still be used and honored for Traffic Router 1.5 and onward.

 For the most part, the configuration files and parameters that follow are used to get Traffic Router online and communicating with various Traffic Control components.
 Once Traffic Router is successfully communicating with Traffic Control, configuration is mostly performed in Traffic Ops, and is distributed throughout Traffic Control via the CRConfig snapshot process.
-See :ref:`rl-snapshot-crconfig` for more information.
-Please see the parameter documentation for Traffic Router in the Using Traffic Ops guide documented under :ref:`rl-ccr-profile` for parameters that influence the behavior of Traffic Router via the CRConfig.
+See :ref:`snapshot-crconfig` for more information.
+Please see the parameter documentation for Traffic Router in the Using Traffic Ops guide documented under :ref:`ccr-profile` for parameters that influence the behavior of Traffic Router via the CRConfig.

-.. _rl-tr-config-files:
+.. _tr-config-files:

 Configuration files
 -------------------